BIO

 University of British Columbia

-PhD Candidate in Botany
+PhD in Botany

 Awards: Vanier, Killam Doctoral, UBC Four Year Fellowship, Weston Doctoral Award in Northern Research